divio/djangocms-boilerplate-html5/README.rst

 -------------------

-Files that are currently detected within the root of a website such as ``humans.txt`` or ``crossdomain.xml`` are currently not supported by Aldryn.
+Files that are currently detected within the root of a website such as ``humans.txt`` or ``crossdomain.xml`` are currently not supported by Divio.
 They are still integrated within this boilerplate and will work as soon as the feature is available.

 Documentation
 -------------

-You can find additional documentation on the django CMS within the `Aldryn Bootstrap Boilerplate
+You can find additional documentation on the django CMS within the `Divio Bootstrap 3 Boilerplate
 <https://aldryn-boilerplate-bootstrap3.readthedocs.org>`_ or the `django CMS Documentation
 <https://django-cms.readthedocs.org>`_.